djalbat/murmuration/README.md

 ```
 The full list of options can be found in the [mysql](https://github.com/mysqljs/mysql) package documentation [here](https://github.com/mysqljs/mysql#connection-options).
 If successful, the `error` argument of the callback will be falsey and the connection object will be returned, otherwise the `error` argument will be truthy.

-In the event of an error, if a `log` option has been provided then the `log.error()` function will be called with a message containing a reasonable stab at the cause of the error.
+In the event of an error, if a `log` property has been added to the configuration object then the `log.error()` function will be called with a message containing a reasonable stab at the cause of the error.
 Specifically, the following error codes are mapped to the following messages:

 * `ECONNREFUSED` - `'The database isn\'t running, probably.'`